PremiumDataStore/GDrive-Index-Personal-Shared/README.md

 ## Second Domain Systems

 * set second_domain_for_dl to `true` first.
-* set downloaddomain to ur new index you're going to make below.
+* set download domain to your new index you're going to make below.
 * then make separate index on different cloudflare account with worker-beta-second-domain.js code.
-* change only refresh_token or SA and Drive IDs, don't touch anything else.
+* change only refresh_token or SA & Drive IDs, don't touch anything else.
 * It's done.

 ## arc.io Integration

 * arc.io is embedded in code to support gdi.js.org
 * if you have approved arc.io account, use your code.
-* incase you don't have arc account and want to support us, please keep our arc.io code in your index.
+* incase you don't have arc account & want to support us, please keep our arc.io code in your index.
-* if anyone doesn't want to support us and want to remove arc, remove L140 line from the workers code.
+* if anyone doesn't want to support us & want to remove arc, remove L140 line from the workers code.

 ## Themes

 * There are 25 Themes from [bootswatch](https://github.com/thomaspark/bootswatch) official [Bootstrap](https://getbootstrap.com) Themes.
 * You can check Theme from [bootswatch.com](https://bootswatch.com) before selecting.
-* To Change theme, first generate the code, paste in Cloud flare Workers and then select one theme code from below and paste it in line 61 of worker script.
+* To Change theme, first generate the code, paste in Cloud flare Workers & then select one theme code from below & paste it in line 61 of worker script.

 | Themes    |         |         |         |        |          |
 |-----------|---------|---------|---------|--------|----------|